Seeded Graph Matching: Seeded-FAQ for approximate seeded graph matching

-We are interested in solving the seeded graph matching problem but, as discussed earlier, this problem is NP-hard and so we have no expectation that there even exists an efficient algorithm.
-Thus we seek an approximate solution that can be efficiently computed.

-In Section \ref{relaxation} we express the seeded graph matching problem as an optimization problem with integer constraints, and then we relax the integer constraints by replacing them with nonnegativity constraints.
-In Section \ref{mfaq} we modify the FAQ algorithm of \cite{VogCon} into an algorithm that approximately solves the relaxed seeded graph matching problem.
-Of course, when solving a relaxation, the solution may not in general be integer valued, and as such it would not be appropriate even as an approximate solution to the original (unrelaxed) problem.
-Therefore, in Section \ref{proj}, we project the solution of the relaxed optimization problem to the nearest element of the feasible region of the unrelaxed problem, and we then declare that to be the approximate solution to the original (unrelaxed) problem.
+Since the seeded graph matching problem is intractable, we seek an approximate solution that can be efficiently computed.
+To this end, in Section \ref{relaxation} we express the seeded graph matching problem as an optimization problem with integrality constraints, and then relax the integrality constraints by replacing them with nonnegativity constraints.
+In Section \ref{mfaq} we modify the \texttt{FAQ} algorithm of Vogelstein et al (2015) \cite{vo_etal15} into an algorithm called \texttt{SGM} that approximately solves the seeded graph matching problem; it first approximately solves the relaxed problem and then projects the solution to restore integrality.
+Following, in Section \ref{sec:SGMdiff} we generalize \texttt{SGM} to include the matching of graphs on differently sized vertex sets, and in Section \ref{sec:softsgm} we extend \texttt{SGM} to create for each vertex a probability distribution over likely matches.